HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **block** Statements gated by curly braces.
 **buffer** Region used to store data temporarily.
 Note that streams are often buffered and this may lead to unexpected behavour in some situtations.
 **built-in type** Type defined by the language itself, common examples are bool, char, int, double.
 **byte** The smallest unit of memory that can be directly addressed.
-A byte will, usually, hold 8 bits of data.
+A byte will usually hold 8 bits of data.
 C
 -
 **call operator** Written as "()".
 Executes a function.